 So in this blog, we won’t talk about abstract smart watch app development.
 Instead, I’ll mainly focus on giving you the details on developing watchOS apps.

 You can read up on developing mobile solutions for IoT devices and medical sensors here:

-With that out of the way, let’s proceed by reviewing some of the most popular wearable digital products.
+With the internet of things out of the way, let’s proceed by reviewing some of the most popular wearable digital products.

 Top 5 Most Successful Wearable Apps

 A transit solution that shows the most optimal routes for your travels by foot, car, public transport, etc.

 Your own diary that focuses on tracking your daily mood.